0330 822 0505

 Aside from eligibility from the property perspective, there are also personal eligibility criteria to meet that apply to any mortgage:

-• Income/affordability – lenders need to be confident you can afford the repayments, and where necessary, any building works to be carried out in line with the lending criteria.
+• Income/affordability: Lenders need to be confident that you can afford the repayments and, where necessary, any building works to be carried out in accordance with the lending criteria.

-• Credit history – there are lenders who will offer a mortgage to applicants with bad credit, however, this will further reduce your options.
-Most will prefer borrowers to have a strong credit score.
+• Credit history: Some lenders will offer a mortgage to applicants with bad credit; however, this will further reduce your options.
+Most lenders prefer borrowers with a strong credit score.

 Planning permission

-Whether or not you require planning permission to build an extension will depend on the size, and intended location of the extension on your property, as well as your home’s location generally.
+Whether or not you require planning permission to build an extension will depend on the size and intended location of the extension on your property, as well as the location of your home generally.

-If your property is located in a conservation zone or Area of Outstanding Natural Beauty, planning permission is more likely to be required.
-Consulting your local authority prior to making any plans is strongly advisable.
+If your property is located in a conservation zone or an Area of Outstanding Natural Beauty, planning permission is more likely to be required.
+It is strongly advisable to consult your local authority prior to making any plans.

 Whatever type of property you plan to buy, or personal circumstances you have, a trained and regulated mortgage broker has the greatest potential of finding you a lender who is receptive to your specific needs.

-The highly experienced brokers we work with offer some of the most reliable advice available when it comes to mortgages for timber framed properties.
+The highly experienced brokers we work with offer some of the most reliable advice on mortgages for timber-framed properties.

 They have access to lenders and deals that are not publicly available, meaning that they can often find an appropriate finance solution, even if you’ve given up hope.

-Give us a call on 0808 189 0463 or make an enquiry and we’ll arrange for an advisor we work with who has the right knowledge in this area to speak to you straight away.
+Give us a call on 0330 822 0505 or make an enquiry, and we’ll arrange for an advisor we work with who has the right knowledge in this area to speak to you straight away.

 Get Started with a Broker